Code-Institute-Submissions/vfg-95-python-hangman_AprResub/README.md

 ![wingamefix](./assets/images/wingamefix.png)

-*EDIT - After failing the assignemnt I realised that invalid data had not been handled when a user tries to choose their difficulty & when they play the game again.
+*EDIT - After failing the assignment I realised that invalid data had not been handled when a user tries to choose their difficulty & when they play the game again.
 This was fixed by calling the choose difficulty function on lines 193 & 213 of the run.py file.*

 ## Outstanding Bugs